inwtx/Indy-Connection-Tutorial/README.md

   <img src="/image/Indy2.png" width="197" height="98">
 </p>
 <p>
-C. For our demonstration, put 3 IdNNTP components on the form.
+D. For our demonstration, put 3 IdNNTP components on the form.

     (If you are going to allow both no SSL and use SSL, it is
      easier to use 3 IdNNTP components, rather than trying to